How to use the 2022 VCE report to prepare for 2023 ATAR?

 Most of the science subjects don’t scale down but generally, the scaling that occurs is around 1-4 points.

-Surprisingly, Biology stays pretty much the same but if you got a raw 35+ then you would expect to have 1 extra scaling point.
+Surprisingly, Biology stayed pretty much the same, but if you got a raw 35+ then you would expect to have 1 extra scaling point.

-Physics scales up slightly more than biology as one would expect about 2 scaling points.
+Physics scales up slightly more than biology as one would expect; it scaled up by about 2 points.

 This is the highest-scaling science subject.
-It is also a prerequisite for some courses in particular medicine and so a lot of high-achieving students tend to take it.
+It is also a prerequisite for some courses, like medicine, so a lot of high-achieving students tend to take it.
 This means that it can be slightly more difficult to get a high raw score which is the reason Chemistry scales pretty highly.
 The scaling was up to 4 extra points in 2022.

 The scaling for this subject tends to be the same each year.
 Study scores are usually scaled up by 1 point.